 HRM's New Roles in Reducing COVID-19 Transmission & Co-Worker Conflict

-HR and corporate leaders must come together to re-strategize the battle for talent, injecting more compensation and empathy.
+HR and corporate leaders must unite to re-strategize the talent battle, injecting more compensation and empathy.

-Let's neither mask the impact of COVID-19 on our thoughts, actions, communications, and decision-making nor distance ourselves from the role it plays in human resource management.
+Let's neither mask the impact of COVID-19 on our thoughts, actions, communications, and decision-making nor distance ourselves from its role in human resource management.
 Organizations planning to attract, engage and retain talent during this pandemic require a clear plan, knowledge about their competitors', vendors' and suppliers' COVID-19 protocols, and the COVID-19 prevention preferences of their current employees and candidates.

 ERM & Interpersonal COVID-19 Conflicts

-Today leaders face steep challenges because every point of contact is a point of risk.
-On the one hand, there is a group of people who believe in COVID-19 vaccines and masks; on the other, there is a group that does not.
+Today leaders face steep challenges because every point of contact is risky.
+On the one hand, a group of people believe in COVID-19 vaccines and masks; on the other, there is a group that does not.
 Bringing these groups together under one roof as a workforce will happen, but it presents a risk of interpersonal conflict and, worse, the transmission of COVID-19.

-Ultimately, employers who force employees to return to the office at this moment in time can expect co-worker confrontations, lower rates of engagement and team cohesiveness, and higher rates of absenteeism, presenteeism, turnover, illness, short- and long-term disability, and healthcare costs.
+Ultimately, employers who force employees to return to the office at this moment can expect co-worker confrontations, lower engagement and team cohesiveness, and higher rates of absenteeism, presenteeism, turnover, illness, short- and long-term disability, and healthcare costs.

-ERM can mitigate these tense situations by implementing hall monitoring and providing training so that managers know how to reinforce workplace COVID-19 protocols and resolve conflict of politically charged employees safely and effectively.
+ERM can mitigate these tense situations by implementing hall monitoring and providing training so that managers know how to reinforce workplace COVID-19 protocols and resolve conflicts of politically charged employees safely and effectively.

 Corporate Social Responsibility

 While some employers need workers on site because of their industry, all have a corporate and legal responsibility to provide a safe environment for employees and the greater community.
-This is not a small task, given the considerable opposition to vaccination of adults under 35.
+This is not a small task, given the considerable opposition to vaccinating adults under 35.

 The Cost of Vaccination Fears

-The demographics of those hesitant or unwilling to vaccinate include Millenials, who now make up 75 percent of the workforce, Gen Zs, who are entering the job market, and men in general.
+The demographics of those hesitant or unwilling to vaccinate include Millenials, who now comprise 75 percent of the workforce, Gen Zs, who are entering the job market, and men.

-Corporate efforts to increase diversity and inclusion may nose dive, too, as a result of anti-vaxxers.
+Corporate efforts to increase diversity and inclusion may nose dive, too, due to anti-vaxxers.
 Research shows Hispanic and Black Americans are the least willing to get vaccinated, a distrust born of racist medical experimentation from more than 50 years ago and continually referenced by anti-vax proponents.

-Whether it's fear, mistrust, or opinion, anti-vax proponents have the right to decide about COVID-19 vaccination and its personal effect.
+Whether it's fear, mistrust, or opinion, anti-vax proponents have the right to decide about COVID-19 vaccination and its effect.
 Still, others believe the choice not to vaccinate infringes on their right to have maximum protection from the contagion.
-While flouting science, the anti-vaxxers imperil not only their health but also their budget.
+While flouting science, the anti-vaxxers imperil their health and their budget.
 As the Delta variant infects the non-vaccinated, these victims face mounting expenses in hospitalization, job security, and even their lives.
 Employers may face costs for offering special accommodations, such as a workplace-based clinic and weekly COVID-19 testing and reporting.

 The Show Goes on for Health, Water, Energy, and Transport Workers